James Ritchey

-James Alan Ritchey (born July 10, 1973) is an American former professional football quarterback.
+James Alan Ritchey (born July 10, 1973) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He was signed by the Houston Oilers as an undrafted free agent in 1996 and was also a member of the Barcelona Dragons.
-Ritchey played college football at Stephen F. Austin (SFA), finishing his career ranked third in school history with 5,436 passing yards and 5,851 yards total offense.
+Ritchey played college football for the Stephen F. Austin Lumberjacks, finishing his career ranked third in school history with 5,436 passing yards and 5,851 yards total offense.